YWCA Knoxville and the Tennessee Valley

 Domestic Violence Services

 YWCA Victim Advocates will be available via phone for those seeking domestic violence services.
-Safety Planning, Danger Assessments and other recommendations can be made over the phone to those seeking assistance.
+Safety Planning, Danger Assessments and other recommendations can be made over the phone and by appointment to those seeking assistance.
+Support groups will be offered virtually via Zoom.
 Serving those in need is a top priority and will continue through alternative methods.
-Call YWCA at 865-523-6126 for assistance.
+Please call YWCA at 865-523-6126 for assistance.